nick-skriabin/aion/README.md

    - Go to "APIs & Services" → "Library"
    - Search for "Google Calendar API"
    - Click "Enable"

-#### Create OAuth Credentials

-1. Go to "APIs & Services" → "Credentials"
+4. Go to "APIs & Services" → "Credentials"
-2. Click "Create Credentials" → "OAuth client ID"
+5. Click "Create Credentials" → "OAuth client ID"
-3. If prompted, configure the OAuth consent screen:
+6. If prompted, configure the OAuth consent screen:
    - User Type: **External** (or Internal for Workspace)
    - Add your email as a test user
    - Add the following scopes: